-The CreditStacks Mastercard is a unique credit card, designed specifically for professionals relocating to the U.S. It’s tough to start building credit from nothing, because credit cards and other financial products typically require an established credit history to qualify.
+The CreditStacks Mastercard is a unique credit card, designed for professionals recently relocated to the U.S. It’s tough to start building credit from nothing, because credit cards and other financial products typically require an established credit history to qualify.

 Without a U.S. credit history and Social Security Number (or ITIN), you won’t be able to apply for most credit cards.
 But the CreditStacks Mastercard is different.
 It doesn’t require a credit history to be approved, and has other features that make it easier to get than most cards (applicants living in the U.S. for more than a year will need to submit to a credit check, however).

 You won’t need an SSN to apply for this card, although you’ll need to get one within 60 days of card activation and provide it to CreditStacks.
 When applying you’ll need to submit your passport and visa information, along with proof of income in the U.S., including a work address.
 But if you’ve been living in the U.S. for at least a year, you will need to provide an SSN while applying.

-The CreditStacks card has no annual fee, and comes with a credit line up to $5,000.
+The CreditStacks card has no annual fee, and comes with a credit line up to $5,000 (Rates & Fees).
 There’s no foreign transaction fee, and no penalty APR.